 - Mix wine with water following the instructions of your rav and doctor, and prepare a separate labeled bottle (“Special Reserve”) for this mixture.

-- Try to arrive at an accurate gram content for the matzah in advance, including possibly weighing it.
+- Try to arrive at an accurate measurement for matzah before Yom Tov (i.e., on Erev Pesach).

 - Review chart and details with your health care team.